Donating securities ‘in-kind’ to charity

 • The rate must be commercially reasonable, and be no less than the rate prescribed by tax regulations.
 That rate is set quarterly, calculated as the average yield of Government of Canada 3-month T-Bills auctioned in the first month of the preceding quarter, rounded up to the next whole percentage.

-• The prescribed rate is 5% in the third and fourth quarters of 2024.
+• The prescribed rate is 3% in the first quarter of 2026.

 • Failure to comply with any of these rules makes the loan forever offside thereafter.